 Many of our topics are taught through or using books, helping us to develop a love of literature.
 We enjoy sensory stories and rhymes, massage stories and we are encouraged to share books with adults, a great way to develop the relationships that we have with each other.
 Making stories and rhyme accessible and enjoyable to every member of the class is at the heart of our planning every time we choose a text to share.

 We are very lucky in Lamorna and have two classroom spaces to use.
 This enables the students to leave the classroom and enter a space set up to enhance their sensory engagement.
 Leaving the hustle and bustle of the classroom at lunchtime or during specific times of the day to immerse in a student-led room full of sensory wonder and opportunities for engaged and prolonged sensory learning.
 Within the sensory ‘moonlight room’ there are four zones; a white space for focused, uncluttered senses work, a dark space, a rainbow area and a small room to the side.
 Within these zones there are specific activities set up for students to choose from.
 Where they go and what they do within the space with the resources is student-led with 1:1 adult support to focus and progress the learning.
 These sessions are used as a time for focused communication and choice making in a way they are already doing as opposed to adult led choice presentation.
 It has been a great success in the adult’s learning from the students.

 The school has a hydrotherapy pool which students can access, a small library and different outside areas with accessible equipment that the students can be supported to use.

-For our older students we look to link them with wider learning environments such as our school workshop, college links and Tregoweth life skills and conference centre.
+For our older students we look to link them with wider learning environments such as our school workshop, kitchen and college links.
 Our aim is for our students to enjoy learning and to prepare for life.